 Regarding economic outcomes, participants self-report their employment status and household income in ranges.
 Specifically, all individuals report whether they worked for pay or profit in the last seven days and their 2020 household income in ranges (Less than \$25,000; \$25,000 - \$34,999; \$35,000 - \$49,999; \$50,000 - \$74,999; \$75,000 - \$99,999; \$100,000 - \$149,999; \$150,000 - \$199,999; \$200,000 and above).
-We examine household income directly, as well as poverty status, which is based on household income and household size (individuals are asked to state the number of adults and the number of children in the household; further information about the construction of this variable can be found in Appendix Table 2).
+We examine household income directly, as well as poverty status, which is based on household income and household size (individuals are asked to state the number of adults and the number of children in the household: further information about the construction of this variable can be found in Appendix Table 2).
 The income-based thresholds used to determine the federal poverty level status of an individual come directly from the U.S. Census Bureau, where these thresholds were used to estimate the official poverty rate in the US (US Census Bureau, 2021).
-However, eligibility for programs administered by the Department of Health and Human
+However, eligibility for programs administered by the Department of Health and Human Services, including Medicare, Medicaid, CHIP, SNAP, and TANF, is determined using the federal poverty guidelines (FPG), a slightly different definition of poverty (Office of the Assistant Secretary for Planning and Evaluation, 2022).
+Both calculations consider the household composition and income, but the FPL also considers elderly status in determining poverty.
+As a result, our estimates of FPL status do not perfectly capture the factors that determine eligibility for some government assistance programs.
+Additionally, because we are using the midpoint of the income category that respondents report to determine poverty status, there is potential for mismeasurement as respondents whose exact income (which is unobserved) falls above the midpoint of an income category might be miscoded as below the FPL if their exact income falls above the FPL threshold (and vice versa for respondents with incomes below the midpoint of their income category).
+Because income is generally monotonically decreasing over the income ranges we observe, it is likely that there are more individuals whose income lies below the midpoint of the income category we use (and may thus be miscoded as above the FPL) (Congressional Research Service, 2021).
+Therefore, it is likely that this measurement bias means we are underestimating the prevalence of poverty in our sample, though the magnitude of this bias is not observable.
+We also use an indicator variable for financial hardship, where respondents are asked whether it has been difficult for their household to pay for usual expenses in the past 7 days.
+Regarding public assistance receipt, participants in the HPS are also asked whether they or anyone in the household receives or has received food assistance benefits through the Supplemental Nutrition Assistance Program (SNAP) or a child tax credit in the past four weeks.
+Respondents are also asked about the source of their health insurance coverage, including Medicaid coverage for low-income families and individuals.
+Additionally, respondents were asked which of the following sources they and their household members used to meet their spending needs.
+They could choose multiple options including: unemployment insurance (UI), stimulus payments, SNAP, school meal cards, and governmental rental assistance.
+This distinction between receipt and utilization of government services, both self-reported, is necessary to understand why discrepancies between the two can emerge.

-5 We exclude respondents whose sex assigned at birth was allocated by the HPS hot-decking procedure.
+6 We exclude respondents whose sex assigned at birth was allocated by the HPS hot-decking procedure.